On trip to Pakistan, Pompeo seeks ‘reset’ in strained ties

-WASHINGTON (AP) — Secretary of State Mike Pompeo says he wants to “reset” strained relations with Pakistan when he travels to the South Asian nation on Wednesday and meets with its new prime minister.
+WASHINGTON (AP) — Secretary of State Mike Pompeo says he wants to “reset” strained relations with Pakistan when he travels to the South Asian nation Wednesday and meets with its new prime minister.

 Pompeo will meet with Prime Minister Imran Khan, a longtime critic of the U.S., and powerful army chief Gen. Qamar Javed Bajwa.
+Pompeo will be accompanied by Gen. Joseph Dunford, chairman of the U.S. Joint Chiefs of Staff.

 The Trump administration has cut military aid over dissatisfaction with Pakistan’s commitment to assisting the U.S. strategy for pressuring the Afghan Taliban, whose leaders use Pakistan as a sanctuary.
+The Pentagon said it has taken final steps to cancel $300 million in assistance, in addition to $500 million already canceled.

-Pompeo told reporters traveling on his plane that he hopes “we can turn the page and begin to make progress but there are real expectations.
-We need Pakistan to seriously engage to help us get to the reconciliation we need in Afghanistan.”
+Khan took office last month at the head of a coalition government after his party won the most seats in July elections.
+When Pompeo made a congratulatory phone call to Khan soon after, Islamabad objected to Washington’s readout of the call, denying that Pompeo had raised the importance of “taking decisive action against all terrorists” operating in the country.

 Most Read Nation & World Stories